-The Corporate Risk Holdings, LLC 401(k) Plan is a defined contribution plan subject to the provisions of ERISA.
-The Plan is intended to qualify under Internal Revenue Code (the "Code") section 401(a) as a profit sharing plan that provides a cash or deferred arrangement permitted under Code section 401(k), and matching contributions under Code section 401(m).
-The Plan is intended to satisfy the safe harbor nondiscrimination requirements of Code section 401(k)(12) and 401(m)(11).
+The HireRight 401(k) Plan is a defined contribution plan subject to the provisions of ERISA.
+The Plan is intended to qualify under Internal Revenue Code (the "Code") section 401(a) as a profit sharing plan that provides a cash or deferred arrangement permitted under Code section 401(k).
+The Plan is intended to satisfy the safe harbor nondiscrimination requirements of Code section 401(k)(12).
 The Plan is intended to constitute a plan that meets the requirements of ERISA section 404(c), as explained further under Section IV of this SPD.